ihmeuw-msca/pypkg/docs/user_guide/project_organization.rst

     * For more information please check `this guide <https://packaging.python.org/en/latest/guides/writing-pyproject-toml/>`_.
 * :code:`ruff.toml`: Configuration for `Ruff <https://docs.astral.sh/ruff/>`_ linter and formatter.
     * For more please check :ref:`Style guide`.
-    * We use `Ruff <https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff>_` extension in VSCode to lint and format the code.
+    * We use `Ruff extension <https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff>`_ in VSCode to lint and format the code.
 * :code:`LICENSE`: License of the project.
 Here are some references
     * `Licensing a repository <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository>`_.
     * `Adding a license to a repository on GitHub <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository>`_.
-    * Adding a license on VSCode with extention `Choose a License <https://marketplace.visualstudio.com/items?itemName=ultram4rine.vscode-choosealicense>`_.
+    * Adding a license on VSCode with extention `Choose a License extension <https://marketplace.visualstudio.com/items?itemName=ultram4rine.vscode-choosealicense>`_.
 * :code:`README.md`: Main page of the project including
     * Brief description of the project.
     * Installation instructions.